makyo/writing/work/sawtooth/a-theory-of-attachment/a-theory-of-attachment.md

 "Mm."

 Neither moved from their spot on the couch.
-Neither moved at all, other than Sélène's claws tracing lazy lines through Malina's arm-fur and Malina's paw scrunching up a pawful of Sélène's shirt to brush through belly-fur.
+Neither moved at all, other than Sélène's claws tracing lazy lines through Malina's arm-fur and Malina's paw scrunching up a pawful of Sélène's shirt to brush her knuckles through belly-fur.

-They both laughed.
+After a minute, they both laughed.

 "Guess not, huh?"
 Malina said.